 Let them know you care and will support them through this process.
 Be there to listen and talk to your loved one through stressful situations.

-Encourage the person to seek support and help them find treatment options by connecting them with a local specialist in opioid use disorder.
+Encourage the person to seek support and help them find treatment options by connecting them with a local specialist in Opioid Use Disorder.
 Learn more here.

 The decision to start recovery has to come from the person who is struggling to quit opioids.
 However, you can play an important role in showing them the different options available.